-The limit that TABOR sets on the growth of revenue for counties is based on the rate of statewide inflation (Consumer Price Index) plus local growth (value of new construction).
+The limit that TABOR sets on the growth of revenue for counties is based on the rate of regional inflation (Consumer Price Index) plus local growth (value of new construction).
 For counties, the TABOR formula does not include population growth.
 Per TABOR rules, any revenue that the county receives from property taxes, grants, and other sources that exceed the TABOR limit must be returned to the taxpayers.

 For every dollar the county collects from property taxes, 24 cents remains with the county to provide services.
 The remaining 76 cents goes to public schools, special districts and cities.
 Even though property values may increase, the amount of property tax revenue the county is allowed to collect is limited by the TABOR limit.
 Connect to the Treasurer’s Property Records Search application to search by owner or address and find the details in the Tax Allocations section about your property.